Causes of Car Accidents

 Distractions, Alcohol, Fatigue Impact Driver Response

-car accidents textingDistracted driving is at the top of the list.
-According to NHTSA, approximately 9 people are killed and more than 1,000 injured in accidents involving a distracted driver every day.
 One of the most common distractions while driving is using your cell phone to text, email and talk.
 Of course, anything that takes a driver’s eyes, hands or attention away from driving increases the risk of an accident occurring.

 Driving under the influence of alcohol or drugs, both legal and illegal, impair one’s ability to drive.
-These substances impair one’s vision and hearing, decrease muscle coordination and result in slower reaction times, making that driver a danger to others on the road.
+These substances affect one’s vision and hearing, decrease muscle coordination and result in slower reaction times, making that driver a danger to others on the road.
 Unfortunately, car accidents caused by driving under the influence occur way too frequently.

 Drowsy driving refers to people who drive when they are tired, sleepy or fatigued.
 Driver fatigue often leads to reduced attention to the road and a slower reaction time.
 Just a few seconds of nodding off is enough to cause a car accident.
 When a driver is drowsy, he or she may have: